 If you have any convictions please list your unspent conviction(s) on a disclosure of criminal convictions form available to download below or by calling customer services.

 Under the Rehabilitation of Offenders Act 1974, certain convictions will become spent after a certain amount of time.
 If you have been convicted of a criminal offence you must declare your unspent convictions but do not need to declare ones that are spent.
 For guidance on whether or not a conviction is spent please speak to the Citizens Advice Bureau or the relevant Government department.

 - Do you have a conviction which is not spent under the Rehabilitation of Offenders Act 1974?

-- Have you ever been refused or expelled from membership of any professional body or register on the grounds of professional misconduct?
+- Have you ever been struck off, erased, removed or suspended from membership of any professional body or register on the grounds of professional misconduct?